St. Stephens, AL Demographics

 A map of St. Stephens's Population by Race

-Of the 593 places in Alabama, St. Stephens is the 428th most populous.
+St. Stephens is ranked the 472nd most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Stephens was ranked the 428th most populous place in the 2020 Census.

 St. Stephens's White Population